 I think content roles themselves have changed because what content means has expanded.
 Before there may have been a single graphic designer that was touching all different areas, but now it has split into very specific areas and teams.
 There are video producers, videographers, editors, content managers, producers, social media designers, and motion designers – so many different avenues of content.
 It’s this diversification that is driving the direction that people are taking their careers.

 Where do you see the greatest demand?
 Is it on the traditional corporate-side?
 Is it on the agency side?

-It’s more on the traditional corporate side.
+The great demand for video talent is more on the traditional corporate side.
 Although demand is growing on the agency side too, it is not at the same rate as corporations.
-This is probably because companies are now understanding the value of bringing this function in-house and as a result, we are noticing a bigger uptick there.
+This is probably because companies are now understanding the value of bringing video and content management in-house and as a result, we are noticing a bigger uptick there.
 As a newer functional area, corporate clients are trying to figure out how and where video content fits in the organization.
 Does that sit under Creative and managed by an Art Director?
 Is it under the Marketing department?
 Every company is different and the size of the company also has an impact.

-Do you think this is all part of the general trend of companies starting to bring in-house areas they may have outsourced to agencies in the past?
+Do you think this is all part of the general trend of companies starting to bring in-house areas, like video production, they may have outsourced to agencies in the past?